-FAO’s new Medium Term Plan and Programme of Work and Budget for 2014-15 presents FAO’s new result framework and approach to monitoring.
-The framework includes five new Strategic Objectives.
-Each objective is supported by a number of Organizational Outcomes which in turn are underpinned by Outputs.
+FAO’s Medium Term Plan and Programme of Work and Budget for 2014-15 presents FAO’s results framework and approach to monitoring.
+The framework includes five Strategic Objectives.
+Each objective is supported by a number of Outcomes which in turn are underpinned by Outputs.

 A set of indicators has been defined for each organizational outcome and will be monitored and reported upon every two years.

 Given the nature of the Outcomes and their indicators, considerable gaps have been identified in available data sources.
 Consequently the data to inform the Outcome level indicators is being obtained primarily through a survey, coordinated at FAO HQ and conducted in a sample of countries where FAO provides its support in achieving the Strategic Objectives.

 Purpose of the corporate baseline survey